SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

 lost output that could have been gained had some moderate inflation been tolerated we'd have to grow economies at ten times the rate, or more, just to catch up with what was lost.
-That will never happen, it's impossible, so by thinking inflation is a worry we're undermine our real wealth in tragic epic proportions.
+That will never happen, it's impossible, so by thinking inflation is a worry we've horrifically undermined our real wealth by tragic epic proportions.

 Inflation is not the problem we face.
 Neoliberalism (with obsessive pointless focus on the inflation bogeyman) is the problem, it's killing people.
 This does fit the